Risk Management Policy

 - Ongoing monitoring, communication, and review.

 While the framework is applied consistently across the Bank, individual groups and departments must identify and analyse the risks in their own areas, assess the controls in place to deal with those risks, and make decisions about whether to mitigate a particular risk – fully or partially – given its effects and the costs of mitigation.
-If a residual risk is judged unacceptable, the ‘owner’ group or department is responsible for developing and implementing a remedial plan.
+If a residual risk is judged unacceptable, the ‘owner’ group or department is responsible for developing and implementing/overseeing a remedial plan.
 This process is overseen by the RMC and by the Bank's Executive Committee where the residual risk is not assessed as low.

 Where risks are considered ‘cross-sectional’, i.e. owned by one area and managed by another (e.g. IT-related risks), a process is established for ensuring the risks are both communicated, and action agreed, between the areas concerned.